zajdel/zajdel.github.io/teaching.markdown

 ---

-I believe that design experiences enrich students from all disciplines, from biology to the humanities, because the design process requires that we engage in critical thinking about technology and its influence on the society that shapes us.
+I believe that design experiences enrich students from all disciplines, from biology to the humanities, because the design process requires that we engage in critical thinking about technology and its influence on our society.

 ## Projects
 # *EE40LX*: Analog circuits MOOC for all